vsi-fi/network-stuff/ebgp-peer-autodiscovery-underlay/README.md

 E.g. create a list (range) of accepted AS numbers and apply that to the peer group.

-This might be handy if one wants to allocate an AS per rack or something else - which might also remote the need to the as-override -style hacks since racks would have unique AS numbers.
+This might be handy if one wants to allocate an AS per rack or something else - which might also remove the need for the as-override -style hacks since racks would have unique AS numbers.

 ## Word on avoiding accidents ##